esorelle/cell-analyzer/README.md

 There's a lot of great cell segmentation software out there.
 This is a very small project, mostly for fun.
-If you find it useful or make cool improvements to the code for your work...
-...then please remember to cite this project.
+If you find it useful or make cool improvements to the code for your work...then please remember to cite this project.
 Thanks!